Mauricio Giraldo

 Description

 iOS (iPhone/iPod Touch) card-based game created as part of personal research interest in mobile platforms.
-Conceived and built from scratch in Objective-C, this game is now for sale in the Apple App Store.
+Conceived and built from scratch in Objective-C.

 Category